 - Bauer, Wolfgang, and Gary Westfall.
 University Physics, McGraw Hill.

 - Chabay, Ruth W., and Bruce A. Sherwood.
-Matter and Interactions II: Electricity and Magnetic Interactions.
+Matter and Interactions: Electricity and Magnetic Interactions.
 New York: John Wiley & Sons.

 - Fishbane, Paul M., Stephen Gasiorowicz, and Stephen M. Thornton.
 Physics for Scientists and Engineers.
 Upper Saddle River, NJ: Prentice Hall.